mbinou/reactjs-interview-questions/README.md

 7.  ### What are Pure Components?

     _`React.PureComponent`_ is exactly the same as _`React.Component`_ except that it handles the `shouldComponentUpdate()` method for you.
 When props or state changes, _PureComponent_ will do a shallow comparison on both props and state. _Component_ on the other hand won't compare current props and state to next out of the box.
 Thus, the component will re-render by default whenever `shouldComponentUpdate` is called.
-In functional componenets we use `React.memo()` API. `React.memo()` is a higher-order component.
+In functional components we use `React.memo()` API. `React.memo()` is a higher-order component.
 It takes a React component as its first argument and returns a special type of React component that allows the renderer to render the component while memoizing the output.
 Therefore, if the component’s props are shallowly equal, the `React.memo()` component will bail out the updates.

     **[⬆ Back to Top](#table-of-contents)**